15 Things Broke People Always Seem to Waste Money On

 Movie Theaters

 A couple of tickets, popcorn, and soda?
 That’s $50 gone in under two hours.
-Movies offer escape, sure, but they also offer overpriced snacks and regret when the credits roll and the budget’s shot.
+Movies give you an escape, but they also drain your wallet with overpriced snacks.

 Streaming Services